pintergreg/software-engineering/lectures/09_interfaces.md

 ::: {.wide-quote}
 > Be conservative in what you do, be liberal in what you accept from others.
 >
-> -- Jon Postel, in the specification of TCP in 1980 (RFC 761) source: [Postel's Law](https://lawsofsoftwareengineering.com/laws/postels-law/)
+> -- Jon Postel, in the specification of TCP in 1980 (RFC 761) source: [Postel's Law](https://lawsofsoftwareengineering.com/laws/postels-law/) by Dr. Milan Milanović

 :::